akraino-edge-stack/icn/README.md

 #Edge Location Provider Network configuration
 #Net A - Provider Network
-#If provider having specific Gateway and DNS server details in the edge location
+#If provider having specific Gateway and DNS server details in the edge location,
-#export PROVIDER_NETWORK_GATEWAY="10.10.110.1"
-#export PROVIDER_NETWORK_DNS="8.8.8.8"
+#supply those values in nodes.json.

 #Ironic Metal3 settings for provisioning network
 #Interface to which Ironic provision network to be connected